 Business Entity Types Decision Making Table to Decide the Right Legal Form for Your Venture

-Business Entity Types: The main types are shown in the table, but there a few variants, such as the Social Purpose Corp in CA, or the Public Benefit Corporation in CO.
+Business Entity Types: The main types of business registration are shown in the table, but there are a few variants, such as the Social Purpose Corp in CA, or the Public Benefit Corporation in CO.
 Check the latest status with your Secretary of State’s office in your own State.

 The L3C hybrid entity can attract private and philanthropic capital (so-called ‘program related investment’ or PRI from a 501c3 or government grant) to enable a socially beneficial objective.
 Among business entity types, the L3C has a charitable mission as a primary objective, while at the same time it is free to distribute the profits to its members.
 Several other hybrid entity forms are being created, such as back-to-back for profit and nonprofit entities.
-Operating Foundations, a seldom used formula, can have for-profit subsidiaries.
+Private Operating Foundations, a seldom used formula, can have for-profit subsidiaries.

 Vermont has a very successful one in the Windham Foundation, that operates the Grafton Inn and Grafton Village Cheese.
 The private operating foundation is a model that may prove to have an exciting future for social enterprises.
-Vermont is also among only a handful of states in which you can create and operate your business digitally—without a physical presence in Vermont.
+Vermont is also among only a handful of states in which you can create and operate your business digitally—without a physical presence within the State.
 This is called a digital, or virtual, company.

-What I have observed more recently is that the situation has become even more complex, as founders create new arrangement that best suit their own purpose, using different forms in combination and an application of IRS rules to suit their own needs.
+What I have observed more recently is that the business registration situation has become even more complex, as founders create new arrangements that best suit their own purpose, using different forms in combination and an application of IRS rules to suit their own needs.
 So, for example, as Non-Profits struggle with traditional forms of fund-raising, they go to the limit of the IRS rules on how much trading they may do, in the form of mission-related business activities.

 Other people in the commercial sector operating what are commonly called social enterprises, seek to deliver social benefit using commercial models.
-There are hundreds of examples, such as Better World Books, Newman’s Own, Tom’s Shoes, or Warby Parker.
+There are hundreds of examples, such as Better World Books, Newman’s Own, or Tom’s Shoes.

-There are other creative examples, such as Prosperity Candle, established by Ted Barber.
+There are other creative examples, such as Prosperity Candle, established by a friend of mine, Ted Barber.
 He established a a new and innovative model for helping lift women and families out of poverty, through two aligned organizations – a social enterprise and a nonprofit – that work together to solve a problem and deliver sustainable impact: disadvantaged women in war-tern countries.

-Co-ops and employee-owned businesses are more established models that do not exactly fit the mainstream business model.
 You need to be very convinced about the purpose of your venture to decide which way to go in terms of the business entity type that you choose.
-If there is no established structure that suits you, don’t be afraid to seek out an an innovative one that will!
+If there is no established structure that suits you, don’t be afraid to find or create an innovative one that will!
 This should be normal thinking for innovative founder founders of purpose-driven startups.